 Fish sauce is pretty widely available in both standard grocery stores and ethnic markets.
 If you have a choice, go for extra virgin or first pressing because it will have better flavor.

 Heat oil in a large nonstick frying pan over medium-high heat.
 When the oil shimmers, add shallots and the white parts of the green onions (save the green parts for later) and cook, stirring a few times, until golden brown, about 1 minute.
 Add ginger and garlic and cook a few seconds until fragrant.

 You could use a variety of oils here but I'm partial the slight tropical flavor that coconut oil lends.
 If you've never handled ginger before, check out this tip on how to peel it.
 Then, to make quick work of preparing it, just grate it (and your garlic) on a rasp grater.

-Add chicken or turkey and, use a wooden spoon or spatula, to break the meat into bite-sized pieces.
-Season with chile powder, chile, and some kosher salt and cook, stirring rarely, until meat is cooked through and golden brown, about 5 minutes.
+Add pork, chicken or turkey and, use a wooden spoon or spatula, to break the meat into bite-sized pieces.
+Season with chile powder, chile sauce (if using), and some kosher salt and cook, stirring rarely, until meat is cooked through and golden brown, about 5 minutes.
 Stir in the sauce ingredients and cook until there's only enough left to coat the meat mixture, about 1 minute more.